 The three-day sequence leaves out a few activities from the five-day sequence.
 It also suggests that you use only six key primary sources.
-However, it still walks students through the steps of the Historian's Apprentice approach: clarifying background knowledge, analyzing primary sources, comparing secondary sources, and debating or writing about the topic.
+Yet it still walks students through the steps in the Historian's Apprentice approach: Clarifying background knowledge, analyzing primary sources, comparing secondary sources, and debating or writing about the topic.

-Warm-Up Activity.
-Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "The Progressives and the City."

-Day 1: Use the PowerPoint presentation Urban Disorder and Progressive Reform.
-It provides an overview of the topic for this lesson by applying the Five Habits of Historical Thinking to it.
-Do the two activities embedded in the presentation.

-Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist teaches a systematic way to handle sources.

-Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
-They then use their notes to discuss these sources.
-Documents 1, 3, 6, 7, 8, and 10 are suggested.
+- Warm-Up Activity.
+Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "Ancient Egypt and Its Tombs." - Day 1: Use the PowerPoint presentation What We Can Learn From Egypt's Tombs.
+It overviews the topic for this lesson by applying the Five Habits of Historical Thinking to it.
+Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
+The checklist teaches a systematic way to handle sources. - Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
+They use their notes to discuss these sources.
+We suggest using Documents 2, 4, 5, 6, 7, and 10.